Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 ### Supporting parallelism

-A common issue while running integration tests is that, sometimes two persons or machines might try to run the same set of tests against the same resource.
+A common issue while running integration tests is that, sometimes two individuals or machines might try to run the same set of tests against the same resource.

-This is not directly related to the `@azure/test-utils-recorder` package, but if you're getting into issues because of concurrent conflicting requests, we strongly suggest using randomly generated strings as prefixes or suffixes for the resources you create.
+This is not directly related to the `@azure-tools/test-recorder` package, but if you're getting into issues because of concurrent conflicting requests, we strongly suggest using randomly generated strings as prefixes or suffixes for the resources you create.

 Since new resources are likely to get accumulated because some tests would crash or fail for any reason, make sure you delete the resources that are not cleared.